 - First-Party Fraud

 First-party fraud occurs when an individual receives goods or services after promising to make a future payment for those items.
 However, the buyer has no intention to do so.
-Examples include applying for a loan which the borrower won’t pay back, or filing a false chargeback claim.
+Examples include applying for a loan that the borrower won’t pay back or filing a false chargeback claim.

-The unique thing about first-party fraud is that it’s not always intentional.
-It can be committed willfully, or it can be a mistake or misunderstanding by the perpetrator, as we’ll see later.
+Another unique thing about first-party fraud is that it’s not always intentional.
+It can be committed willfully; however, it’s more often due to a mistake or misunderstanding by the perpetrator, as we’ll see later.

 How First-Party Fraud Happens

 So, there are a lot of different tactics and scenarios that can fall under the mantle of first-party fraud.
 Perhaps the cleanest way to segment all of these is dividing them into three main categories: unintentional, opportunistic, and organized.

 The vast majority of first-party fraud is actually committed by otherwise legitimate cardholders.
 These are situations in which the buyer is not entitled to a chargeback.
 However, they may want to get their money back, and simply misunderstand the difference between refund requests and chargebacks.